 Philip Arthur Larkin CBE (9 August 1922 2 December 1985) was an English poet and occasional novelist.
 He was one of the leading poets in England starting with The Less Deceived, released in 1955.
-His poems often contained soaring emotions involving life and death, but without going into cloying sentimentality or self-pity.
+His poems often contained soaring emotions involved with life and death, but without ever going into either cloying sentimentality or self-pity.

-An intensely private man, Larkin never married and worked as a librarian for the University of Hull.
+An intensely private man, Larkin worked for decades as a librarian at the University of Hull in Yorkshire.
+He never married, but had a long-term relationship with Monica Jones, an English professor.
 He was offered, but declined, the position of British Poet Laureate a year before his death from cancer at age 63.

 - The North Ship (1945)

 - XX Poems (1951)

 - Corgi Modern Poets in Focus 5 (1971)